With Keone, I run the workshop/playshop Talking Shit which offers opportunities to deal with your shit about shit…

 Keone Wales

 An artist, writer, coach and facilitator who has worked 1:1 and in group settings over the last 25 years.
 Using play, talk, visualisation, bodywork and creative expression they help release what’s blocked and welcome in what’s needed.
+Find Keone on Instagram.

-And it’s me again…
+And me again…

 I have nearly a decade’s experience holding transformational programmes at the Findhorn Foundation in Scotland.
-I continue working and playing to transform the shame I have felt in various areas of my life.
+I continue working and playing to transform the shame I have felt in various areas

 Keone and I have been talking shit among ourselves for years now, wondering why there are so few places, times and opportunities to talk about it.
 So little space for chats about this mostly everyday act.
 We determined that we would open up a space for such conversations and we developed Talking Shit.
 These workshops/playshops are safe spaces for shining a light on what can be the darkest of areas and nobody is going to be shamed for anything they share.